SKKU-SecLab/CTI_Lense/README.md

 $ . ./venv/bin/activate
 (venv3) $ pip install pymongo pandas requests cabby stix stix2 taxii2-client bs4 statsmodels
 ```
-Download the STIX, APT_IOC, and scanning report dataset from the URL link above and unzip file to each folder.
+Download the STIX, APT_IOC, and scanning report dataset from the URL link above and unzip file to each folder in `dbdata/` folder.
 The correct file locations and folders are as follows:
 ```
 CTI_Lense/
 |-- CTI_Lense.py